L’installation d’une unité plancher-plafond sur la Rive-Nord a-t-elle vraiment un impact sur la qualité d’air ? (données réelles incluses)

 Indicator Before installation After installation (72h)

-CO₂ level (ppm) 1,120 670
+CO₂ level (ppm) 1 120 670

-Relative humidity (%) 62% 45%
+Relative humidity (%) 62 % 45 %

-Volatile Organic Compounds 360 µg/m³ 225 µg/m³
+Volatile organic compounds 360 µg/m³ 225 µg/m³

 Average temperature (°C) 19.5 °C 21 °C

-Draft zones 5 zones 1 residual zone
+Draft points 5 zones 1 residual zone

 Practical tips: why consider this type of installation for your home?